Maximum efficiencies of engines and turbines, 1700-2000

 This visualization demonstrates two important trends.
 The first is that the efficiency of a specific type of engine or turbine increased over time due to technological improvements, economies of scale, learning by doing, and improved operation.
 Second, the maximum efficiency of engines and turbines generally increased over time.
 For example, the maximum efficiency of the diesel engine is nearly twice that of the steam engine.

 Historic improvements in efficiency had profound impacts on society and the environment.
-Less fuel required to perform a specific task translated into lower monetary costs of goods and services for both producers and consumers.
+Less fuel required to perform a specific task translated into lower monetary cost of goods and services for both producers and consumers.
 Historically, most of the fuels burned in engines and turbines (wood, fossil fuels) have significant lifecycle environmental and human health impacts.
 An improvement in efficiency translates to less land disturbed, less water used, and fewer air pollutants released to perform a specific task.
 That is one reason why end-use energy efficiency (households, offices, factories) is an essential ingredient to a clean energy transition.

-Related Data Stories
+Recent Data Stories

 Subscribe to Visualizing Energy